bme-db-lab/Functional-Dependency-Calculator/README.md

 Functional Dependency Calculator
 ================================
-Gabor Szarnyas, Adam Lippai, 2012--2015.
+Gabor Szarnyas, Adam Lippai, 2012--2021.

 Little Prolog tool for performing simple algorithms on functional dependency sets.

 Given a relational scheme and a set of functional dependencies the program can
- - determinte the highest normal form of a relational schema,
+ - determine the highest normal form of a relational schema,
  - enumerate minimal covers of the FD set,
  - enumerate the keys of the relational schema,
  - determine the primary and secondary attributes of the relational schema,